 Days of Service

-Each day begins with a wake up call at 6:15 and breakfast at 6:45.
-Morning program will either consist of daily mass (at Next Level and Elevate camps) or a staff witness and/or inspirational video (at Original camps).
+Each day begins with a wake-up call at 6:15am, followed by breakfast.
+Morning program will either consist of daily mass.
 You will be at your worksite from around 9am to 3PM Monday-Thursday.
-Your day consists of repairing and renewing homes by (but not limited to) painting, house cleaning, yard work, basic construction projects, and/or helping build new homes for low income families through organizations such as Habitat for Humanity.
-Other work projects will include helping at daycare centers for low-income families and/or helping at Social Service Centers (food pantry, homeless shelter, etc).
-You may or may not be at the same location for the whole week; it depends on the project, weather conditions and duration of work.
+Your day consists of repairing and renewing homes by (but not limited to) painting, house cleaning, yard work, basic construction projects, and/or helping build new homes for low-income families through organizations such as Habitat for Humanity.
+Other work projects will include helping at daycare centers for low-income families and/or helping at Social Service Centers (food pantries, homeless shelters, etc.).
+You may or may not be at the same location for the whole week; it depends on the project, weather conditions, and duration of work.

 While at your worksite, you will break for lunch each day and have a Prayer/Share time where you will go over discussion questions, explore the Catholic faith and get to know your team on a deeper level.

 After arriving back at the school, there will be free time for showers, relaxation, socializing, etc. Group leaders are responsible for their own campers during free time; Workcamp staff has numerous other tasks and responsibilities throughout the day and will not be available to act as counselors/chaperones.
 Dinner will be served and the day ends following the evening program.
 These evening programs will inspire you to continue serving the next day and renew your commitment to God.
-The first half of each evening program will include fun games and upbeat music, and then we will transition into a more prayerful time with skits, videos, talks, praise and worship and other opportunities to deepen one’s faith and reflect on the days’ activities.
-At Next Level and Elevate camps, there is time built into each night for discussions with your group.
+The first half of each evening program will include fun games and upbeat music, and then we will transition into a more prayerful time with skits, videos, talks, praise and worship, and other opportunities to deepen one’s faith and reflect on the days’ activities.

 Catholic HEART Workcamp cannot be held responsible for mail sent to campers.
 Host School Administrators do not always deliver mail to the campers or the Workcamp Office.
 We suggest that parents and friends not write because mail delivery to campers is not guaranteed.